-The importance of data cannot be underestimated.
+The importance of data and its quality cannot be underestimated.
 It helps organizations make informed decisions and measure the effectiveness of the implemented strategies.
 In addition to this, it helps in identifying problems and finding practical solutions to them.
 The data are categorized into types, which helps in applying statistical measurements.
 Broadly speaking, the data is classified into two types: qualitative and quantitative data.
 Furthermore, it is classified into various subtypes.

 In qualitative data, the numbers cannot be used.
 Instead, the considered object is described.
 Since we cannot use numbers to count or measure these forms of data, we use words, symbols, labels, and narratives.
 It is also called categorical data, as the categories are used to sort the information.
-Qualitative data is further subdivided into two types: nominal and ordinal data.

 In nominal data, we label the variables that do not have quantitative value or order.
 As the nominal data are not organized, they cannot be sorted.
 This means even after interchanging the value, the meaning will remain the same.

 In nominal data, we get the least amount of details, which we can present in the form of charts and tables.
 These forms of data are mostly collected from open and close-ended survey questions.
 If there are many possible labels for your selected variable, you can use open-ended survey questions.
 Whereas, if there are few labels for your selected variable, then close-ended survey questions such as “Yes” or “No” can be used.

 The difference between ordinal and nominal data is that the former can be categorized into orders.
 It can be arranged into groups which can be further categorized into orders such as higher or lower.
 An example of ordinal data is satisfaction surveys, where respondents can select one option among several options such as agree, disagree, neutral, mostly agree, and mostly disagree.